Membercat-Studios/easytpa/readme.md

 # build a shaded jar with gradle
 ./gradlew shadowJar

-# find the bunbled jarfile in build/libs/
+# find the bundled jarfile in build/libs/
 ```

 ## 📝 Support